dominiksalvet/gim/RULES.md

 Suggestions in this section are optional to follow and they do not affect the gim compliance.
 These are the suggestions:

-1. In a *makefile* of every tagged commit checks whether a project is installed before allowing to install or uninstall it to prevent problems while using only `make` tool without gim, which does the check automatically.
+1. In a *makefile* of every tagged commit checks whether a project is installed before allowing to install or uninstall it using the *makefile* to prevent problems while using only `make` tool without gim, which does the check automatically.